This post has been updated for 2021.

 Lower development costs

 Software development is expensive, consuming high levels of both time and resources.
-And once the software is developed, it then has to be rigorously tested and checked for bugs.
+And once you’ve developed the software, you then have to test it rigorously and check it for bugs.
 White label software can help you cut out these expensive development projects.
 Instead, you get access to software that has already been built and tested.

 Developing your own software puts your company at risk, even if the software is only for internal use.
 Let’s say you’re using the software for training purposes.
 If your learning management system has a lot of glitches in it, new hires are going to get frustrated.
 It’s going to be more difficult for them to retain the information, and they’ll likely vent about it to their friends, hurting your recruiting chances.